Foillard

 Clos de la Roilette Griffe du Marquis Fleurie Gamay 2015

 Popped and poured; no formal notes.
 As an American who loves to drink Beaujolais, I have had a lot of experience drinking the wines of Clos de la Roilette yet this expression has eluded me.
 Similar to the 3.14 from Foillard, this wine is an amped up version of their “Cuvée Tardive”.
 In fact, the fruit for “La Griffe du Marquis” comes from the same source as “Cuvée Tardive” but it’s a selection of the very oldest vines, some around 90 years of age.
 Uniquely, “La Griffe du Marquis” does see some time in used barrique.
 This was quite tasty and while the warmth of the 2015 vintage is obvious but I get the sense there is enough structure to see this age well.
-Drink now and over the next 15+ years. — a year ago
+Drink now and over the next 15+ years. — 2 years ago

 Ely, Peter and 7 others liked this